debiki/talkyard-prod-one/README.md

 Tips
 ----------------

-If you'll start running out of disk, one reason can be old patches for automatic operating system security updates.
+If you start running out of disk, one reason can be old patches for automatic operating system security updates.
 You can delete them to free up disk:

 ```